kabanero-io/kabanero-pipelines/README.md

 cd kabanero-pipelines
 ```

+### Create PipelineResources

-### Update the pipeline-resources.yaml with github & docker repo info to create the PipelineResources
+Update the pipeline-resources.yaml with github & docker repo info to create the PipelineResources.
 Sample pipeline-resources.yaml files are provided for each featured collection under the manual-pipeline-runs dir.
 Update the docker-image URL.
 You can use the sample github repo provided or update it to point to your github repo.

 After updating the file, apply it

 ```
-kubectl apply -f <collection-name>-pipeline-resources.yaml
+oc apply -f <collection-name>-pipeline-resources.yaml
 ```

+### Activate the tasks & pipelines
-### The featured collections should have activated the tasks and pipelines already.
+The installations will activate the featured collections should have activated the tasks and pipelines already.
 If you are creating a new task or pipeline, activate them manually

 ```
-kubectl apply -f <task.yaml>
+oc apply -f <task.yaml>
-kubectl apply -f <pipeline.yaml>
+oc apply -f <pipeline.yaml>
 ```

 ### Run the pipeline